ChangmoSung/karaokeApp/README.md

 const karaoke = {};
 ```

 The API call will require an API key.
 We are going to be using an internal API called `Retro Rewind`.
-Head to the Retro API developer portal [here](https://hushangni.github.io/retro-api-docs/) to complete your signup / login and access your API token.
+Head to the Retro Rewind API developer portal [here](https://hushangni.github.io/retro-api-docs/) to complete your signup / login and access your API token.

 We're going to create a property to hold the API key.
 This will be stored in our karaoke object.